Patients can experience what’s known as aphasia, or an impairment in the ability to speak, read, or write.

 Having a stroke can also affect the nerves that send information from the eyes to the brain.
 This means that a stroke could cause a sudden onset of blurred vision, or even complete loss of vision depending on how severe the stroke could be.

 Blurred vision or loss of vision is never normal, and it would be best to go to the doctor immediately if this happens to you.

-One possible silent stroke symptom that is more common is experiencing a severe headache.
+One stroke and silent stroke symptom that is more common is experiencing a severe headache with no known cause.